m3data/entangled-cognition-protocol/README.md

 For deeper theoretical grounding, see the [Theoretical Overview](theory/theoretical-overview.md) document.

-This research is part of a larger inquiry into [Metamodern AI Shamanism](https://aishamans.substack.com/) and the role of technology in not just shaping consciousness but also in how we [collectively craft](https://collectivefuturecrafting.net/) meaning and new worlds into being.
+This research is part of a larger inquiry with [Metamodern AI Shamanism](https://aishamans.substack.com/) and the role of technology in not just shaping the expression of consciousness through human relationality but also in how we [collectively craft](https://collectivefuturecrafting.net/) meaning and new worlds into being.
 It is also woven into a broader tapestry of work for a book chapter being drafted titled: "Mirrors, Machines and Entangled Minds: Reimagining Personhood and Moral Imagination in the Age of AI".
 Further details on this chapter will be shared later in 2025 once the publisher has confirmed details, contracts and all that jazz.

 ---